maraujo/pySocialWatcher/README.md

 ### Change Log
+* 0.1b2 - Add support to relationship_statuses and check input keys
 * 0.1b0 - Search any query with get_search_targeting_from_query_dataframe()
 * 0.1a3 - Resilient error handling when error code = 2 (try again more constants.MAX_NUMBER_TRY times)
 * 0.1a2 - Fix bug when have multiple operators like (and, not) in the same query